Shadow79mei/MGCN/README.md

-# Multiorder Graph Convolutional Network With Channel Attention for Hyperspectral Change Detection
+# MGCN: Multiorder Graph Convolutional Network With Channel Attention for Hyperspectral Change Detection

 # Usage
 The hyperparameters can be set in param_parser.py.
 To use the model, you can simply run the following command: